The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 A submission contains one or more related datasets and associated metadata.
 Submissions will inherit project metadata (such as grant), thus all datasets within a submission must belong to the same project.

-A submission can contain a single or multiple datasets, but smaller submissions are recommended because all datasets within a submission must pass the validation process for the datasets within the submission to be published.
+A submission can contain single or multiple datasets, but smaller submissions are recommended because all datasets within a submission must pass the validation process for the datasets within the submission to be published.

 To create a submission, select the Submission sub-option of the New menu.